Guidance on why we are introducing a 20mph speed limit.

 Will the police enforce the proposed 20mph speed limit?

-We have been working closely with the police to develop an enforcement strategy which we believe makes our roads safe for all users.
-We will be trialling enforcement in the first phase, ahead of the proposed national rollout.
+The police will continue to enforce all roads.
+We have been working closely with the police to develop an enforcement strategy which we believe makes our roads safer for all users.
+We are currently trialling enforcement in the first phase, ahead of the 20mph national implementation in September 2023.

-We do not believe that a 20mph speed limit will increase the number of vehicles driving on the road, so there is no reason why congestion should increase.
+We do not believe that a 20mph speed limit will increase the number of vehicles driving on the road.
 Potentially traffic will flow more smoothly.

 How will a lower speed limit promote walking and cycling?

-Could the new 20mph limit lead to more pollution?
+How will the new 20mph limit affect pollution?

 - driving style,